-When Abell found out Ernesto had been detained, she traveled to Stewart to advocate for his release, which only came after three months at a bail price three times higher than what he would have paid in Mecklenburg County.
+When Abell found out Ernesto had been detained, she traveled to Stewart to advocate for his release, which only came after three months of detention at a bail price three times higher than what he would have paid in Mecklenburg County.

 Abell shakes her head at how quickly situation escalated after Ernesto’s arrest under the 287g program: “[The police] didn’t ask about his legal status beyond, ‘Were you born here?’
 He had documentation on him at the time explaining that he had a green card pending.
 They should have known he had a case pending.
 They put a voluntary deportation order in front of him instead.”